-Brooklands College, in partnership with the Prince's Trust delivers courses to 16-25 year olds to improve confidence and gain new skills.
+Brooklands College, in partnership with the Prince's Trust delivers courses to 16 to 25 year olds to improve confidence and gain new skills.

-The 18 week course enables you to participate in a range of activities which include:
+The 18 week course enables you to participate in a range of activities which include the following.

-Achieve (6 week course)
+Achieve (six week course)